 Reflecting the hype, gossip and speculation that usually follow these major art events, Jenny Watson's paintings reminds us that when times-or in this case an artist's life-reaches a 'high point' there is still the chance that things may fall through.
 The figure with the guitar case and the title 'Eternal youth' seems to suggest the desirability of being young and also perhaps the unsettled life an artist leads.
 Drawing an analogy between the artist's life with all its career vagaries or even that of an iterant busker, the figure seems ready to perform for their supper.

 The text on the panel is both ironic and predictive, an affirmative statement embodying the desire of the artist for a museum to purchase the work and in conjunction with the figure the suggestion that the thought this work will make it could just be blind optimism.
 The horse's tail stands in for the figures hair and also recalls Watson's great love of horses and identification with them, a recurring motif in her work.

-"'Dreams' traverse the distance" by Andrew Stephens., The Age 28 Jan 2012, 28 Jan 2012, (colour illus.). page number unknown; Watson is photographed standing beside the work
+Andrew Stephens., The Age, "'Dreams' traverse the distance", Melbourne, 28 Jan 2012, (colour illus.). page number unknown; Watson is photographed standing beside the work

 Natalie Wilson and Anneke Jaspers, Foundation Newsletter #22, 'Curators' and coordinators' reports: Australian art', pg.
 6-7, Sydney, Jun 2013, 6.

 Jenny Watson: paintings with veils and false tails, Melbourne, 1993, 34 (colour illus.), 48. cat.no.
 2